 Handheld scanning could soon be so mainstream that you could scan your cute puppy.

-I was flicking through a muddle of documents and found a little presentation of how we created the onedotzero brand identity which we gave at the festival.
-So here is an expanded version with some reminiscing on what I think is the best piece of work I’ve ever been involved with.
+here is an expanded version with some reminiscing on what I think is the best piece of work I’ve ever been involved with.

 Assemble your A-Team